 AUD: Assigned to students who have officially registered to audit a course.
 Audited courses may not be retaken for credit.
 Students must request an audit grade at the time of registration or within the first three weeks of the semester by notifying the instructor.
 The AUD grade does not signify that the course was completed.

-INC: Assigned to students who are doing work of passing quality in a course and who have been granted additional time by the instructor to complete coursework.
+calendar time, exclusive of Summer Session/Term.
 Whether or not the student is registered at QCC, the INC becomes a FIN grade if the missing coursework is not completed by the end of the semester immediately following the semester in which the INC grade was assigned.
 The FIN grade is computed into the GPA as an F.

 NC: Assigned to students under certain circumstances when no credit is earned.